 I perform research in artificial intelligence with a focus on machine programming, anomaly detection, deep learning, and autonomous systems.
-I prefer deep industrial and academic collaborations where I have helped guide the research vision of a few different research teams at Intel, Berkeley, Brown, MIT, Stanford, and UW, to name a few.
+I prefer deep industrial and academic collaborations where I have helped guide the research direction at places like Berkeley, Brown, MIT, Stanford, and UW, to name a few.
 I also currently oversee an industrial collaboration between Intel and BMW on anomaly detection for autonomous vehicles.

 I am deeply interested in machine programming.
 As such, in 2016 I co-founded the machine learning and programming languages (MAPL) workshop and was its program and general chair in 2017 and 2018, respectively.